BU-DiSC/CS660-Fall2024-pa/docs/pa3.md

 ## Join

 The `join` operation is used for joining tuples from two input files.
+The join operation will take in two input `DbFile` objects and an output `DbFile` object.
+The join operation will insert into the output file all the tuples that are the result of joining the tuples from the two input files that satisfy the join predicate.
+If the join predicate operator is `EQ`, the operation will perform ignore the joining field of the second file (to avoid repetition of equal values).

 ## Questions